Skip to main content

 How to use Standard Deviation Calculator

-1. Enter data.
-Paste or type your numbers, separated by commas, spaces, or line breaks.
+1. Paste or type your data.
+Enter numbers separated by commas, spaces, tabs, or line breaks.
+Paste a spreadsheet column directly.

 Frequently Asked Questions